luigiPP93/self_driving_vision_and_reconstruction/README.md

 ## Description

 The project consists of two main innovations: a lane detection system capable of analyzing and accurately recognizing road elements and curves, and a function for monitoring moving vehicles, including trucks, cars, and motorcycles.
-Through this combination, it was possible to define a precise representation of the road environment.
+Through this combination, it is possible to define a precise representation of the road environment.

 A distinctive element of the project is the introduction of a user interface that allows drivers to report anomalies, contributing to the continuous improvement of the system thanks to real feedback.